MuKnIO/Open-Grants-Program/applications/glow.md

 Glow is a Domain-Specific Language (DSL) to develop secure Decentralized Applications (DApps) on the blockchain.
 Unlike existing languages, Glow covers much more than a DApp’s “smart contract”: the Glow compiler also generates crucially matching client code, and a logical model of your DApp so you can prove it correct.
 Formal methods are not an afterthought in Glow, they are built into the language and its implementation.
 Furthermore, Glow’s logic is designed to deal with the inherently adversarial aspect of DApps, that existing formal tools blatantly overlook.
 Underlying Glow is an architecture that in the future will make it possible to prove correctness of Glow itself, and can later grow into a complete DApp Operating System.
 Mutual Knowledge Systems, Inc. is developing Glow as an Open Source platform, with an ambitious Business Model to become the go-to company for all blockchain developments.

+*Glow* on Polkadot

+While the *Glow* language is portable across blockchains, the *Glow* compiler needs to be adapted to Polkadot.
+We intend to port it to the Polkadot ecosystem targeting Polkadot’s language to generate Substrate scripts and Rust client code.
+Our initial port will take two months and support the elementary subset of features of our language, and will enable testing of simple DApps end-to-end on Polkadot.
+This project will open the Polkadot ecosystem to all the applications that in the future can be written portably in *Glow*.

+Deliverable: Upon completion of the project, we will deliver a working demo of DApps written in *Glow*, running on Substrate, with documentation and a nix recipe to deterministically reproduce the demo.
+Our compiler and runtime are published under the Apache 2.0 license.
+All work we do to support Polkadot support will be included under the same license

 ## Team :busts_in_silhouette:

 ### Team Members